lucrae/texlite/README.md

 |:--:|:--:|
 | Document | PDF |

-:smile: Note that **all LaTeX commands can be used seamlessly as valid TeXLite**, even from [external packages](https://github.com/lucrae/texlite/blob/master/docs/guide.md#document-setup).
+Note that **all LaTeX commands can be used seamlessly as valid TeXLite**, even from [external packages](https://github.com/lucrae/texlite/blob/master/docs/guide.md#document-setup).

 # Get Started